jonathanpoh/milky-way-calendar/README.md

 # Milky Way Calendar

 An interactive planning tool for landscape astrophotography sessions.
-Calculates Milky Way (galactic center) visibility, moon interference, and sky darkness for any location and date range — inspired by the [Capture the Atlas](https://capturetheatlas.com) PDF calendars.
+Calculates Milky Way (galactic center) visibility, moon interference, and sky darkness for any location and date range.

 Available as a **web app** (Svelte, runs entirely in the browser).
 A CLI tool is also in progress.